dstrekelj/odd-target-android/README.md

 Provides an implementation of the target-specific rendering context and framebuffer.

+**Note**, building an Odd project for Android generates an Android Studio 2.1 project.
+The user is free to modify the project files and generate an APK on his own terms.

 ## Installation

 To install both the Odd dependency and this target, run the following commands from your command line: